wmelvin/ImagePicker/README.md

 ## Scope and Limitations

 As stated above, this application was created mainly to review and select from sets of screenshot images.
 While **ImagePicker** can be used for any set of images, it **does not rotate images**.
-Many image viewer applcations can read the [Exif](https://en.wikipedia.org/wiki/Exif) *Orientation* tag, when present in the image metadata, and automatically rotate images.
+Many image viewer/editor applications can read the [Exif](https://en.wikipedia.org/wiki/Exif) *Orientation* tag, when present in the image metadata, and automatically rotate images.

 ## License

 The source code for the **ImagePicker** application itself is licensed using the [MIT license](LICENSE).
 None of the source code for Free Pascal, Lazarus, or its component libraries, was modified in any way.

 The Lazarus IDE and Free Pascal compiler use versions of the GPL and LGPL licenses.
-However, according to the [licensing documentation](https://wiki.lazarus.freepascal.org/licensing), executables produced by Lazarus are not subject to the same licensing requirements.
+However, according to the [licensing documentation](https://wiki.lazarus.freepascal.org/licensing), applications (executable binary files) produced by Lazarus are not subject to the same licensing requirements.

 > The GPL does not cover any application binary created with Lazarus.
 The application binary itself is only limited by the components you actually link to, and in the FPC/Lazarus project those are all LGPL_with_exception.
 So though potentially confusing this licensing is not a problem when developing binaries with Lazarus, even if you have commercial components with designtime parts.